tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - False

-### Q: Skateboarding was included in the 2020 Summer Olympics in Tokyo.
+### Q: Skateboarding will be included in the 2020 Summer Olympics in Tokyo.
 - **Correct Answer:** True
 - False